pantheon-systems/documentation/source/content/guides/localdev/03-using-localdev.md

 1. Navigate to the site **<i className="fa fa-cog"></i> Config** tab.

-1. Review the available tools and enable those you want to use, for example:
+1. Review the available tools and enable those you want to use.
+For example:

     - [phpMyAdmin](https://www.phpmyadmin.net/)
     - [MailHog](https://github.com/mailhog/MailHog)